ginstrom/paladin-novel/manuscript/chapter-16.md

 "High Cleric Aldric," he said, rising to his feet.
 "I thank you for your offer, but I must decline."

-The High Cleric's face darkened.
+Aldric's face darkened, his mouth twisting into a scowl.
 "You refuse to submit to proper religious authority?"

 "I refuse to submit to authority that serves politics rather than divine will," Gond replied.
 "I refuse to accept oversight from those who've forgotten what it means to serve the oppressed."